 You have to make sure there are no allergic reactions to foods you are feeding your baby before you proceed on to the next one.
 Some babies are lactose intolerant, allergic to eggs or peanuts.

-For stage 1 – 4 to 6 months or 6 to 7 months, depends on when you want to start solids with your baby.
+For stage 1 – 4 to 6 months or 6 to 7 months, it depends on when you want to start solids with your baby.

 Start with a very soft and puree type food.

-Stage 2 – (7 to 8 or 8 to 9 months ) You can slowly move on to a little bit of grainy food that does not have choking risk.
+Stage 2 – (7 to 8 or 8 to 9 months ) You can slowly move on to a little bit of grainy food that does not have a choking risk.
 It may be in a thicker consistency.
 For instance, if you are feeding oatmeal to your baby, you might want to skip blending and try feeding a fully cooked oatmeal.

 Stage 3 – (10 months or up ) Now you can move up to baby-led weaning.
 As a mom, you can decide whether your baby is ready to try tiny chunks of food.
 Cut any soft fruit like strawberries or bananas in super small size and offer just a few.
 Gradually you can transition with food choices once your baby masters the art of eating.